nibtr/nibtr.github.io/content/_index.md

 ## what i do

-- I'm a Computer Science graduate from Ho Chi Minh City University of Science.
 - I work full-time as a full-stack developer for a small startup company.
-In my spare time, I like to do recreational programming.
+- In my spare time, I like to do recreational programming and language learning, currently focusing on Japanese.

 ## link